thisisqubika/fluttermoove/README.md

 ## ⚡ Introduction
-This project is a powerful Flutter boilerplate project that aims to bootstrap the development of your mobile application.
-This boilerplate project comes with a few built-in components, and a clean and organized folder structure for getting a quick ramp up on your Flutter application.
-We are constantly maintaining this project and contributions are well accepted.
+FlutterMoove is a powerful Flutter boilerplate, created by Moove It, that provides the basis for rapidly bootstrapping the development of your mobile application.
+For typical applications, by using FlutterMoove, you can significantly reduce the time to start a project – and ultimately the time it’ll take a business to see an app go live.
+This is because we already have a tested starting point.
+This means we have aspects such as the libraries defined and the folder structure already established.

 ## ⭐ What's inside
 - Built with the latest major version of Flutter (and we'll keep it updated!)